 House of Cards

-These porcelain works reflect the vulnerability of individuals facing deportation and the fragility of American democracy.
-They feature overglaze decals of “Print Your Own Red Cards” (tarjetas rojas), which are available online in 16 languages to help people assert their legal rights and protect themselves against constitutional violations during encounters with U.S. Immigration and Customs Enforcement (ICE).
-The reverse sides display black-and-white U.S. flags—symbols of protest—that express objection to the actions of the current administration and disillusionment with the nation’s unfulfilled promises of justice and equality.
+This series draws on this interplay of text and image to examine the vulnerability of individuals facing deportation and the fragility of democracy.
+Overglaze decals of “Print Your Own Red Cards” (tarjetas rojas)—available free online in multiple languages to help people assert their legal rights and defend against constitutional violations during encounters with ICE—are paired with black-and-white U.S. flags, symbols of protest and disillusionment with the nation’s promises of justice and equality.

 Year